Prairie College Welcomes You

 We believe that “All Scripture is inspired, or breathed out, by God, and is profitable for teaching, for reproof, for correction, and for training in righteousness, so that we, as people of God will be competent, equipped for every good work.”
 We have created the book and video below to share some insight of what this book is and why it is so important to us.

-If you have any questions or comments, please contact Mark Maxwell.
+If you have any questions, comments or would like a copy of the book, please contact Mark Maxwell.

 Read “What is This Book?”